-Every Easter Sunday at 2pm the traditional pace-egging ceremony takes place at the top of the Cable Car in Wellington.
+Every Easter Sunday at 2pm the traditional pace-egging ceremony takes place at Central Park, Brooklyn in Wellington.

 Hosted by a local Morris Dancing Side, White Rose of Wellington, assisted by other sides Britannic Bedlam Morris Gentlemen and Pride of Holland Street, this event has entertained children and parents for many years.
 Indeed many parents now bring their children along because they remember taking part as children themselves.